bcmertz/SWCD-Tools/README.md

 ### 2. Calculate Stream Network [↑](#table-of-contents)

-Use elevation data to find streamlines for flow accumulations larger than the stream initiation threshold.
-The output can be restricted to existing streamlines to effectively correct hydrologically correct the input streamlines to match the DEM.
+Use elevation data to calculate stream lines.
+This tool will output how stream lines route, as well as watershed size information.
+Stream initiation location can be derived from existing stream line initiation points or from a watershed size threshold.
+Using existing stream lines can hydrologically correct stream lines to a given DEM.
 For creating hydro-conditioned DEMs, see [Burn Culverts in DEM](#3-burn-culverts-in-dem)

 <span>
 <img src="/assets/readme_examples/stream_network_before.png" alt="before image showing original less accurate streamlines in blue against a grey hillshade background" height="350"/>